 What is Net MRR Churn Rate?Net Monthly Recurring Revenue (MRR) Churn Rate is the percentage change in MRR due to expansions, cancellations and downgrades.
 A negative Net MRR Churn Rate occurs when expansions exceed downgrades and cancellations and is a strong positive indicator of company health.
 This metric is typically expressed as a monthly rate although it can also be an annual rate: Net Annual Recurring Revenue (ARR) Churn Rate.

-The best companies have a 'negative' Net Churn Rate, meaning that expansions outweighs downgrades and cancellations.
+The most successful companies have a 'negative' Net Churn Rate, meaning that expansions outweigh downgrades and cancellations.

 How to calculate Net MRR Churn Rate

 ƒ Sum(downgraded MRR + cancelled MRR - expanded MRR) / total MRR at start of month

 Latest update: Aug 12, 2019

 In contrast to Gross MRR Churn Rate, that looks only at downgrades and cancellations, Net MRR Churn Rate reports expansions, downgrades and cancellations.

 Net MRR Churn Rate is a critical KPI for subscription-based companies because the cost of retaining a customer is always less than attaining a new one.
 Additionally, an existing customer is worth future revenue.